Protein Biochemistry

 Bioinformatics

-Using computer programs to analyze protein sequences and structures.
+Using computer programs to analyze protein sequences, structures, and predict their functions.

 Statistical Analysis